 A stylish pergola and bistro set will help you relax in the corner of your garden while protecting you from the sun.
 Add climbing vines and pot plants to entice bees and birds into your garden.

+We hope we’ve given you some inspiration for enticing wildlife into your garden.
 Whether you try just one or a few of these ideas, you can enjoy the sights and sounds of nature, knowing that you’re making a difference to the local wildlife in your area.